mdarm/bsc-thesis/README.md

 * differentiating numerically and performing error propagation: `UncertaintyPropagation.m`
 * performing single-sample-uncertainty analysis: `InstrumentUncertainty.m`
 * calculating temperature homogeneity: `TemperatureHomogeneity.m`
-* performing flow meter callibration: `FlowCalibratioin.m`
+* performing flow meter calibration: `FlowCalibratioin.m`
-* changing the string interpreter: `ChangeInterpreter.m`
+* changing the string interpreter in plots: `ChangeInterpreter.m`
 * plotting in a predefined size: `PlotDimensions.m`

 All scripts are self explanatory (in Greek) and have the appropriate references where needed.